actions-marketplace-validations/creyD_crush_action/README.md

-# crush_action
+# GitHub Crush Action

-GitHub action for automatic lossless image compression
+GitHub action for automatic lossless image compression using pngcrush for PNGs and jpegtran for JPEG.